barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 Scalar metrics like fractional anisotropy and mean diffusivity are rotationally invariant, meaning they don't change if you apply a rotation to the tensor.
 So it's possible for FA to be correct but for the tensor orientations to be wrong.
 This is a difficult issue to solve because it often involves re-exporting the final image to other software that performs tractography.

 ANTs uses the ITK direction cosine matrix to transform tensors on disk to physical space.
 Therefore, reorientation will only work if the b-vectors used to fit the tensor can be rotated to physical space using the image header transform.
-Example data to test this is available [here] (https://github.com/cookpa/antsDTOrientationTests).
+Example data to test this is available [here](https://github.com/cookpa/antsDTOrientationTests).